-Meta descriptions in my WordPress SEO plugin
+Meta descriptions in the Yoast SEO plugin

-I don’t think I have to argue that mine is a lot easier and nicer to share in social and to look at in a search result page.
+https://yoast.com/meta-description-seo-social/.
+Keep it short and on-topic.
+It’ll make sure your URLs are easier and nicer to share in social and to look at in a search result page.
 You see, good SEO takes thinking about all of these aspects and can not be replaced by a simple substring command.